 - Organic eggs are produced by hens fed certified organic grains without most conventional pesticides and fertilizers.
 Growth hormones and antiobiotics are also prohibited.
 Organic eggs have the same nutritional content, fat or cholesterol as regular eggs.

 - Free-Run or Cage-free eggs are produced by hens that are able to move about the floor of the barn and have access to nesting boxes and perches.
 The nutrient content of these eggs is the same as that of regular eggs.

 - Free-Range eggs are produced in a similar environment as cage-free eggs but hens have access to outdoor runs as well.
 The nutrient content of these eggs is the same as that of regular eggs.

 - Processed eggs such as liquid egg whites or dried egg whites are shell eggs broken by special machines then pasteurized before being further processed and packaged in liquid, frozen or dried form.
 Process egg products may also contain preservatives and flavor or color additives.

 Eggs and Cholesterol: How Many Eggs?

 Studies have shown that healthy adults can enjoy an egg every day without increasing their risk for heart disease.
 A study by the Harvard School of Public Health found no significant link between eating eggs and developing heart disease among healthy individuals.
+And health authorities have since removing the daily upper limits for cholesterol intake.
 However, if you have high cholesterol or known risks for heart diseases, the National Cholesterol Education Program (NCEP) recommends not eating more than 2 egg yolks per week (you can have as many egg whites as you like).